DDFar/minds-machines-sf/README.md

 #### Two datasets are provided for this:

-- **Grid Timeseries Dataset** Load forecasting & temperature correction on distribution circuits
+- **Grid Timeseries Dataset** for load forecasting & temperature correction on distribution circuits
-- **Heatpump Timeseries Dataset** Electric heating & conversion to heat pumps
+- **Heatpump Timeseries Dataset** for electric heating & conversion to heat pumps

 You can find detailed information about each dataset inside its dedicated folder under "electfication challenge"